RFS-ADRENO/react-chatting-app/README.md

 ## Description

-This is a simple chat application built with Typescript, React, Node.js, Express and Socket.io.
+This is a simple chat application built use NodeJS with Typescript, React, Express, Websocket and tRPC.

 ## Installation